webchills/zencart-de-paypal-express/Readme.md

 **ENGLISH VISITORS PLEASE NOTE:**

-This repository formerly contained a modification to solve the Shipping Adress issues in the PayPal Express module integrated in Zen Cart as described here:
+This repository formerly contained a modification to solve the Shipping Address issues in the PayPal Express module integrated in Zen Cart as described here:

 https://www.zen-cart.com/showthread.php?186414-Paypal-Express-Checkout-Shipping-Address-Issue